Jwely/neural_network/README.md

 ### Input/Output
 What this package NEEDS is testing on more complex datasets, and a new method or two for loading lots of inputs into a trained cortex and saving the outputs with relevant statistical information.
-It is presently built to import training data from a text file with the following format with a header (note the semicolons)
+It is presently built to import training data via one of two methods.

+1) from a text file with the following format with a header (note the semicolons)

 in_name1, in_name2, ... , in_nameN ; out_name1, out_name2, ... , out_nameN